- About DPH

 Melinda.Tyler@sfdph.org

 Individuals or associations who apply for a health permit to operate a CFM shall be considered a Market Manager.
 The Market Manager shall be present and responsible for the operation of the CFM and shall ensure that all food vendors comply with State Health Codes.
 All Certified Farmers are permitted under the CFM permit.
+The CFM Application Packet should be completed and signed by the CFM owner(s) and officer(s).

 Refer to the Helpful Links for information on all application fees as well as structural and operational requirements.
 Send all application forms and documents to: